ron-adam/ron-adam.github.io/README.md

 (It's easier to start strick and be more lenient later as the need arises.)

 <h2>Project #1: Quantized Energy Behavior In Waves</h2>
-    A simulation adn tool to explore and demonstrate a mechanism for energy to quantify from waves.<br>
+    A simulation and tool to explore and demonstrate a mechanism for energy to quantify from waves.<br>

 <a href="http://ron-adam.github.io">Quantized Energy Behavior in Waves.</a>